 Parenting neurodivergent youth and their use of digital media comes with a unique set of considerations that influence family rules and dynamics.
 What might parents and caregivers want to know to promote safety, accommodate sensory processing differences, and minimize family conflict?
 How can parents encourage and support healthy digital media use by their neurodivergent children?

-Neurodivergent Youth and Media Use: What to Know
+Neurodivergent Youth And Media Use: What To Know

-Media Use is Similar but Different
+Media Use Is Similar But Different

 How neurodivergent children and adolescents engage with technology is both alike and unlike media use among neurotypical kids, says Meryl Alper, PhD, Associate Professor of Communication Studies at Northeastern University.